derekzak/supply_chain_dapp/README.md

 ## Authors

+This Dapp application was developed as part of the Blockchain Nanodegree with [Udacity](http://www.udacity.com).
-See also the list of [contributors](https://github.com/your/project/contributors.md) who participated in this project.
+See also the list of [contributors](https://https://github.com/derekzak/supply_chain_dapp/graphs/contributors) who participated in this project.

 ## Acknowledgments

 * Solidity
-* Ganache-cli
+* Ganache
 * Truffle
 * IPFS

+### License

+This Dapp application is released under [AGPL](http://www.gnu.org/licenses/agpl-3.0-standalone.html)